Here’s a look at the life of Walter Mondale, 42nd vice president of the United States.

 January 20, 2010 - Resigns from Norwegian honorary consul general post.

-October 2010 - Publishes a memoir, “The Good Fight: A Life in Liberal Politics,” with David Hage.
+October 2010 - His memoir “The Good Fight: A Life in Liberal Politics” with David Hage, is published.

 February 12, 2014 - Undergoes successful heart surgery in Rochester, Minnesota.

 March 7, 2015 - Is released from the hospital after being admitted with influenza.

 April 19, 2021 - Passes away at the age of 93.